Consulting and informing

 If there’s a trade union in the workplace, the employer must inform and consult with the representatives from the union.

 If there’s no trade union the employer must inform and consult other employee representatives.
-There might already be representatives, or new ones can be specially elected.

 The employer should: